-The back left corner of the desk represents prosperity.
+- Wealth and Prosperity The back left corner of the desk represents prosperity.
 Target this space to attract money and abundance.
 It’s a great place for a plant, but if your green thumb is more on the brown side, consider placing a valuable item (such as a crystal vase or jar of change) in this corner.
 This could also be a good spot for a (well-functioning) computer.
-Color: Purple

-Want more than fifteen minutes in the spotlight?
-In the center back of the Bagua map, you’ll find the space for fame.
+- Fame and Reputation Want more than 15 minutes in the spotlight?
+In the center back of the bagua map, you’ll find the space for fame.
 Place business cards or a nameplate here.
-Cerrano also recommends “motivational images that highlight who you are and your accomplishments” (think a photo of your first marathon finish or your hard-earned diploma).
-Color: Red
+Cerrano also recommends “motivational images that highlight who you are and your accomplishments” (think: a photo of your first marathon finish or your hard-earned diploma).

-To find a little love today (or in the future), focus on the back right corner.
+- Love and Relationships To find a little love today (or in the future), focus on the back right corner.
 Single?
 A fresh flower, which can bring luck and maybe even spark romance, goes here.
 Already have a special someone?
-Place a photo of you and your loved one here.
-Color: Pink
+Place a photo of the two of you here.

-Feng Shui isn’t a magic formula; rather, it provides a visual reminder of the areas of life that you value or are working to improve.
-Chin notes that Feng Shui is a “matter of perspective, a way of thinking or creating balance in our lives”.
+Feng shui isn’t a magic formula; rather, it provides a visual reminder of the areas of life that you value or are working to improve.
+Chin notes that feng shui is a “matter of perspective, a way of thinking or creating balance in our lives.”
 Start by following the guidelines above as a way to add positivity and balance to your desk—and to your life!

 Originally published September 2013.
 Updated January 2015.